Arthur Rank Centre

 The Arthur Rank Centre is an ecumenical national charity which provides resources, training, and advocacy for rural Christians, rural churches and the communities they serve, across England and Wales.
 It was originally based at Stoneleigh Park in Warwickshire. before moving, and is now to be found in Barford, near Warwick.

 It was established in 1972 shortly after the death of the benefactor and film producer J. Arthur Rank, who had been an active methodist teaching at Sunday schools.

-The Arthur Rank Centre serves both the spiritual and practical needs of the rural community through hundreds of resources for rural churches, including a comprehensive range of worship resources and rural stories, ideas and inspiration.
-It has run a highly popular training course called "The Rural Mission and Ministry Course" for over 40 years, along with a more in-depth "Germinate Leadership" programme to develop rural church leaders across all Christian denominations.
+The Arthur Rank Centre serves both the spiritual and practical needs of the rural community through resources for rural churches, including a comprehensive range of worship resources and rural stories.
+It has run a popular training course called "The Rural Mission and Ministry Course" for over 40 years, along with a more in-depth "Germinate Leadership" programme to develop rural church leaders across all Christian denominations.